thenexthub/Codira/docs/Serialization.md

 The first two uses require a module to serve as a container of both AST nodes and SIL entities.
 As a unit of distribution, it should also be
-forward-compatible: module files installed on a developer's system in 201X should be usable without updates for years to come, even as the Swift compiler continues to be improved and enhanced.
+forward-compatible: module files installed on a developer's system in 201X should be usable without updates for years to come, even as the Codira compiler continues to be improved and enhanced.
 However, they are currently too closely tied to the compiler internals to be useful for this purpose, and it is likely we'll invent a new format instead.